typotheque/text-shaping/docs/tutorial-deva.md

 ## B.1.1 Scope of the exemplar font project

 - Script: देवनागरी Devanagari
-    - The script suffix `-deva` is omitted from glyph namaes in this tutorial.
+    - The script suffix `-deva` is omitted from glyph names in this tutorial.
 - Orthography: contemporary हिंदी Hindi and मराठी Marathi

 <!-- [Glyph sequences are structured in way that a base is followed by zero or more combining marks.
 Preceding characters sometimes are shaped into following marks for easier shaping.] -->